 However, you can’t just grab any old pen from the office supply store.
 Using the right tools from the get-go will give you results you are eager to show off!
 The pen nib and holder used for this lettering is fairly uncommon, and therefore requires an introduction.

-Let’s jump right in with a review of must-have pointed-pen calligraphy supplies for beginners.
+Let’s review must-have pointed-pen calligraphy supplies for beginners.

 1. Pointed pen nib